UDC-GAC/hsp/README.md

 ...
 </dependencies>
 ```
 HSP generates <key,value> pairs of type <LongWritable, Text>.
 For single-end datasets, the key is a unique self-generated identifier for each read within the input split and the value is the text-based content of the read (e.g., read name, bases and qualities for FASTQ).
 For paired-end datasets, the key provides the length (in bytes) of a single read in the pair and the value is the merged content of both reads.
-If needed, HSP provides utility methods that allows obtaining ``left'' and ``right'' reads separately as String objects: getLeftRead and getRightRead, respectively.
+If needed, HSP provides utility methods that allows obtaining "left" and "right" reads separately as String objects: getLeftRead and getRightRead, respectively.

 ### Spark example in Java